HR Business Partner

 Draft witness statements

 In an unfair dismissal claim the Respondent witnesses will usually be your dismissing officer and appeals officer.
-We’ll interview them and prepare first draft witness statements.
-We will then work with the witnesses to finalise their statements and exchange them with the Claimant / their representative.
+We should have had an opportunity to speak to them when drafting the response and can use that information to prepare first draft witness statements.
+We will then work with the witnesses to finalise their statements and exchange them with the Claimant/ their representative.
+If the matter is complex or requires additional witnesses, or if we need to arrange a meeting with your witnesses, this may add to your total costs.

 We will review all the Claimant’s witness statement and provide you with an update on merits, quantum and tactics.
 As before, we’ll talk you through our advice and send you a summary note for your ongoing reference.